UTAustin-SwarmLab/Multi-modal-Data-Alignment/README.md

 # Multi-modal Data Alignment (MMDA)

+To add more dataset, just add the dataset configs in `configs/main.yaml` and fill in the code with the "TODO: add more dataset" comment.

 <!-- This is a template repository.
 Please initialize your python project using this template.

 1. Make sure you have a right python version installed locally and change the version of python from the files below